Unraveling the Role of a Special Needs Advocate: Navigating Special Education with Expertise and Support

 4. Ensuring Legal Compliance

-Building Bridges and Fostering Positive Change
+Collaboration and Positive Change

-2. Empowering Advocacy Skills
+2. Empowering Parent Advocacy Skills

 The Essential Role of an Effective Advocate